Fox2Code/FoxMagiskModuleManager/README.md

 - Modules downloadable easily outside the app
 - Officially supported by Fox's mmm
 - Contains ads to help cover server costs
+- Added features like module reviews, automatic VirusTotal scans, and more

 Support: